CamCoop1/FLARE/README.md

     - datatypes
 ```

 The details of this yaml file will be explained shortly.
-The defintions and layout are exact and will always be checked by a JSON checker.
+The definitions and layout are exact and will always be checked by a JSON checker.
 It is important that you follow the template.

 ## Whizard + DelphesPythia6 Production
 If you require whizard for you MC production, you will require the following: